Creating Context Menus for Apps¶

 The step will still be focusable by directly navigating using

-, or by clicking on it.
+left or right, or by clicking on it.

 Configured¶